1556: The fight between “David and Goliath”

 It was recorded in the Chronicle of a Renaissance scientist Zsámboky János (1531-1584) who gave a short but exciting account of the 1556 siege of Szigetvár castle in the Latin language in 1588.
 There are many exciting descriptions of battle scenes in this work, now let us see the story of Bey Naszuf of Koppány Castle.
 (I am using the Eastern name order for Hungarian names.)

 The Bey of Koppány was not an unknown person in contemporary stories.
-Both Takaró Mihály of Tihany Castle and Magyar Bálint of Fonyód Castle (he used to serve in Szigetvár at his young age) had reported about their conflicts with this Ottoman officer.
-Takaró has written several times about how Naszuf was joshing around him and around others from Sziget when he was sending his horses to the fields of Szigetvár to forage, under heavy military guard.
-We will see why he never answered these challenges: naturally, Naszuf was foraging his horses there so as to snare the warriors of Sziget out of the fort into a trap: it was the usual trick of the Valiant Order.
+Both Takaró Mihály of Tihany Castle and Magyar Bálint of Fonyód Castle (he used to serve in Szigetvár at a young age) had reported their conflicts with this Ottoman officer.
+Takaró has written several times about how Naszuf was joshing around him and others from Sziget when he was sending his horses to the fields of Szigetvár to forage, under heavy military guard.
+We will see why he never answered these challenges: naturally, Naszuf was foraging his horses there to snare the warriors of Sziget out of the fort into a trap: it was the usual trick of the Valiant Order.

 Captain Magyar has also reported about several clashes between his men and the raiding soldiers of Naszuf on the southern bank of the Lake Balaton or in Somogy County and we also know how the Bey of Koppány had tried to ambush Fonyód Castle many times, for instance in the autumn of 1555.

 Here is more about Fonyód Castle: https://www.hungarianottomanwars.com/ottoman-occupied-lands/fonyod/

 As for Magyar Bálint, here is his life: https://www.hungarianottomanwars.com/essays/magyar-balint-of-palona/